Hassan Maatouk: 2016–17: Relegation back to the First Division

 In his last season for the club, played in the UAE First Division, Maatouk scored 12 goals in 16 appearances.
-He was released by Fujairah on 11 July 2017, despite having a year remaining on his contract.
-The Lebanese player's desire to terminate his contract came after his team failed to gain promotion to the first division during the 2016–17 season.
+He was released by Fujairah in July 2017; the Lebanese player's desire to terminate his contract came after his team failed to gain promotion to the first division during the 2016–17 season.
 Maatouk said that the appointment of Diego Maradona as coach was not tempting enough for him to remain, and he would rather depart from the Division One side.
-He scored a total of 46 goals in 91 league appearances, as well as 10 cup goals in 19 appearances for his club, leaving as Fujairah's all-time top goalscorer with 56 total goals.
+He scored a total of 46 goals in 91 league appearances, as well as 10 cup goals in 19 appearances for his club, leaving as Fujairah's all-time top scorer with 56 total goals.

 Nejmeh

 2017–18: Fourth Elite Cup and third Best Player award

-Maatouk decided to return to Lebanon in 2017, signing for Nejmeh.
+Maatouk returned to Lebanon in July 2017, signing for Nejmeh on a reported salary of $365,000 for one season, subject to renewal.
 Less than a month after signing, he helped the side win the 2017 Lebanese Elite Cup, winning on penalties against his former club Ahed in the final played on 20 August.
 On his league debut, played on 15 September, Maatouk faced Ahed once again in a 2–2 draw, scoring in the 22nd minute from the penalty spot.
 His first brace for Nejmeh came two months later, on 5 November, against Tadamon Sour in a 2–0 away win.

 Upon his return to the Lebanese Premier League, he scored 13 goals and made 14 assists in 21 league appearances, making him the second-highest scorer and the player with the most assists in the 2017–18 season.
 He won the Lebanese Premier League Best Player award for the third time, and was included in the Lebanese Premier League Team of the Season for his performances.